Elaine Romagnoli: Career

-Romagnoli was active in the North Folk Women for Women Fund; during her term as its president in 2000, the organization held North Fork's first Gay Pride Dance at a vineyard, Castello de Borghese.
+Romagnoli was active in the North Fork Women for Women Fund on the East End of Long Island, NY; during her term as its president in 2000, the organization held North Fork's first Gay Pride Dance at a vineyard, Castello de Borghese.

 Personal life

 Romagnoli died in 2021, aged 79 years, at her home in New York City.
 Her memorial service was held at the Stonewall Inn.